The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 PT1S

 The hostname verification algorithm to use in case the server’s identity should be checked.
-Should be HTTPS, LDAPS or an empty string.
+Should be HTTPS, LDAPS or NONE.
+NONE is the default value and disables the verification.

 Environment variable: QUARKUS_DATASOURCE_REACTIVE_HOSTNAME_VERIFICATION_ALGORITHM